Templates | Accounts Receivable Ledger

 Would this template also be considered an accounts receivable aging report?

-Not exactly — but it’s very close and could be easily adapted into one.
-An Accounts Receivable Aging Report specifically groups outstanding invoices by how long they’ve been overdue.
-While this template does not currently group invoices into aging buckets, it has the data needed to do so.
+Not exactly, but it’s very close and could be easily adapted into one.
+An accounts receivable aging report specifically groups outstanding invoices by how long they’ve been overdue.
+While this accounts receivable report does not currently group invoices into aging buckets, it has the data needed to do so.
 With a few columns added (like aging buckets), it could double as an aging report.